 DAYS & HOURS: Mon–Fri 10a–4p

 ADDRESS: 1600 Harden Street, Room 203 at Benedict College, Columbia, SC MAP

 Matthew J. Perry, Jr. U.S. Courthouse

-DESCRIPTION: Named for the attorney who led the struggle for desegregation in South Carolina, served as a primary legal advocate in the national civil rights movement, and became South Carolina’s first African American U.S. District Court judge.
+DESCRIPTION: Named after the attorney who led the struggle for desegregation in South Carolina.
+He served as a primary legal advocate in the national civil rights movement and became South Carolina’s first African American U.S. District Court judge.
 The intricate iron gates in front were crafted by the great ironmaster, Philip Simmons of Charleston.